onap/sdc/docs/configuration.rst

         # Username for accessing Cassandra
         username: asdc_user

-        # Password for accessing Cassnadra
+        # Password for accessing Cassandra
         password: {{cassandra_password}}

         # Does an ssl should be used